 Call us today at (505) 873-2590 for a pet dental appointment!

 Here at South Valley Animal Clinic, our veterinarians have decades of experience performing pet surgery on dog and cat patients.
-Many of the surgeries we perform are routine surgeries such as spay and neuter procedures, but we also handle everything from emergency surgeries and complex orthopedic surgeries to soft tissue surgeries such as lump removals and gastrointestinal surgeries to remove blockages or untwist stomachs (particularly in large breed dogs).
+Many of the surgeries we perform are routine surgeries such as spay and neuter procedures, but we also handle soft tissue surgeries such as lump removals.
 While pet surgery can be a stressful time for pet owners and pets alike, we do everything we can to make the process smooth, safe and successful.

 Pet Surgery: From Routine to Emergency Vet Care

-Whether your pet needs a routine spay or neuter surgery, or an emergency vet procedure, our pet surgery protocols are just as stringent as those in human hospitals.
+Whether your pet needs a routine spay or neuter surgery, our pet surgery protocols are just as stringent as those in human hospitals.
 All equipment is carefully sanitized and all care is made to ensure your pet is safe and comfortable from pre-op to post surgery.
-We run a complete blood test from our in-house laboratory before any procedure to ensure your pet is safe for anesthesia.
-Our in-house diagnostics tools also enable us to get a clear picture of what is going on inside your pet so that we know ahead of time where the problem lies and how best to approach it surgically.
 Before we begin, we will discuss what we intend to do to help your pet so that you will understand what is going on.

 While our veterinarian prepares for the surgery, one of our veterinary technicians assists throughout the procedure, constantly checking your pet’s vital signs, administering IV fluids if necessary, as well as any pain management medications needed to help your pet stay comfortable.
-Our veterinarians have years of on-going training and experience in many surgical techniques and are able to repair broken bones, remove tumors, untwist and unblock stomachs, or to remove reproductive organs.
+Our veterinarians have years of on-going training and experience in many surgical techniques and are able to remove tumors, or to remove reproductive organs.
 We always try to be as minimally invasive as possible and are constantly studying the latest pet surgery techniques.

 Vaccinations play a critical role in protecting your pet’s health.
 Core dog and cat vaccines are generally begun at the age of six to eight weeks.
 Core kitten vaccines include those for panleukopenia, feline calicivirus and rabies.
 Core puppy vaccinations include rabies, parvovirus, canine distemper and infectious hepatitis.
 Your dog or cat may also need vaccinations against Feline Leukemia, kennel cough or other ailments, depending on the risk of exposure.
 Booster shots are needed for these core vaccinations at regular intervals.
 We can administer the appropriate dog or cat vaccines for a lifetime of good health.